kinecosystem/kin-website-docs/docs/documentation/nodejs-sdk.md

 * Accessing the Kin blockchain
 * Managing Kin accounts
 * Executing transactions against Kin accounts
-* Listen for Kin Payments (Node SDK can monitor all accounts)
+* Listening for Kin Payments (Node SDK can monitor all accounts)
 * Channels (unique to the back-end SDKs)